Incanus3/covid-form-backend/README.md

   (puma, thin, phusion passenger, whatever, see https://github.com/rack/rack)
 * if you serve more than one app on the server, you can bind it to a different port and employ a reverse proxy (typically nginx) to forward traffic to each app (typically based on Host header)
-* you can also use Phusion Passenger nginx module to run the app in an nginx worker process(es)
+* you can also use Phusion Passenger apache/nginx module to run the app in an nginx worker process(es)
 * ideally set up SSL to transfer data securely over HTTPS (out of the scope of this Readme, see e.g. https://certbot.eff.org/)